 Driven by the field of nursing informatics, these electronic medical records have become the mainstays of any hospital.

 What used to surmount years worth of a paper trail for a single patient has now been reduced to a single search.

-Today’s Electronic Health Record (EHR) Electronic Health Record (EHR) of today is a convenient method and process that helps get necessary information about a patient in a fast and efficient manner.
+Today’s Electronic Health Record (EHR) Electronic Health Record (EHR) is a convenient method and process that helps get necessary information about a patient in a fast and efficient manner.

-Not only is this information easily accessible for nurses and doctors, but the entire healthcare system across the hospitals also has a secure method of sharing the information with those who need it.
+This information is easily accessible for nurses and doctors, but the entire healthcare system across the hospitals also has a secure method of sharing the information with those who need it.

 From the simple information of the patient history and other data through the EHR, nurses will determine the next steps in their diagnoses and patient care.

 Wearable devices for everyday use are already commercial products available for consumers to buy and use daily.

 This includes smartphones and smartwatches, which have built-in apps and trackers for health purposes.

 More advancements in these technologies have spawned into heavy-duty, more accurate versions used for inpatient health monitoring.